 To further illustrate the structure and format of a business plan cover page, we’ve compiled a few cover page template examples.
 The first example from officetemplatesonline is simple but attractive and effectively emphasizes pertinent information.
 The next cover page example is from a fictional clothing store.
 They usea pop of color to instantly tell you about their brand personality.

 Keep your business plan cover page simple

-As you prepare to draft your business plan, remember to keep your cover page simple and concise.
+As you prepare to write your business plan, remember to keep your cover page simple and concise.
 With your logo, business name, and contact information, you’ll introduce the reader into your business plan quickly and easily—and set yourself up for success as a result.

 Just don’t forget to proofread and keep an eye out for typos!

 The information and tips shared on this blog are meant to be used as learning and personal development tools as you launch, run and grow your business.
 While a good place to start, these articles should not take the place of personalized advice from professionals.
 As our lawyers would say: “All content on Wave’s blog is intended for informational purposes only.
 It should not be considered legal or financial advice.”
 Additionally, Wave is the legal copyright holder of all materials on the blog, and others cannot re-use or publish it without our written consent.